GIScience/gis-training-resource-center/content/Modul_3/en_qgis_data_queries_ex1.md

 ## Data
-Download all the datasets [here]() and save the folder on your computer and unzip the file.
+Download all the datasets [here](), save the folder on your computer, and unzip the file.
 The zip folder includes:
 - `som_admbnda_adm2_ocha_20230308.shp`: This file contains information about the Somali administrative level 0-2, state, and operational zone level 1 and 2 boundary as shapefiles.
 The data can also be found on [HDX](https://data.humdata.org/dataset/cod-ab-som).
 - `GF2_20231123_FloodExtent_BeledweyneCity_HiraanRegion.shp`: This shapefile illustrates satellite-detected surface waters in Beledweyne City, Beledweyne District, Hiraan Region, Somalia, on 12th of November 2023 at 07:32 UTC.
 The data is also available on [HDX](https://data.humdata.org/dataset/water-extent-in-beledweyne-city-beledweyne-district-hiraan-region-somalia-12-november-2023).
 - `Buildings_Belete_Weyne.geojson`: This dataset is downloaded using [HOT Export Tool](https://export.hotosm.org/v3/exports/new/describe) and contains information about buildings in the Beledweyne district.